 Contributing disorders (eg, anemia, heart failure) are aggressively treated.

 A reliable IV route must be established, oxygen given (typically 2 L by nasal cannula), and continuous single-lead ECG monitoring started.
-Prehospital interventions by emergency medical personnel—including ECG, chewed aspirin [325 mg], pain management with nitrates or opioids (see Table: Drugs for Coronary Artery Disease* ), early thrombolysis when indicated and possible, and triage to the appropriate hospital where primary PCI is available—can reduce risk of mortality and complications.
+Prehospital interventions by emergency medical personnel—including ECG, chewed aspirin (325 mg), pain management with nitrates (see table Drugs for Coronary Artery Disease Drugs for Coronary Artery Disease* ), early thrombolysis when indicated and possible, and triage to the appropriate hospital where primary PCI is available—can reduce risk of mortality and complications.

 Drug therapy with antiplatelet drugs, anticoagulants, and other drugs based on reperfusion strategy

-Risk-stratify patient and choose a reperfusion strategy (fibrinolytics or cardiac angiography with PCI or CABG for patients with STEMI and cardiac angiography with PCI or CABG for patients with unstable angina or NSTEMI
+Risk-stratify patient and choose a reperfusion strategy (fibrinolytics or cardiac angiography with PCI or CABG for patients with STEMI and cardiac angiography with PCI or CABG for patients with unstable angina or NSTEMI)

-Approach to acute coronary syndromes.
+Approach to acute coronary syndromes

-When the diagnosis is unclear, bedside cardiac marker tests can help identify low-risk patients with a suspected ACS (eg, those with initially negative cardiac markers and nondiagnostic ECGs), who can be managed in 24-h observation units or chest pain centers.
-Higher-risk patients should be admitted to a monitored inpatient unit or coronary care unit (CCU).
+When the diagnosis is unclear, bedside cardiac marker tests can help identify low-risk patients with a suspected ACS (eg, those with initially negative cardiac markers and nondiagnostic ECGs), who can be managed in 24-hour observation units or chest pain centers.
+Higher-risk patients should be admitted to a monitored inpatient unit or critical care unit (CCU).
 Several validated tools can help stratify risk.
 Thrombolysis in MI (TIMI) risk scores may be the most widely used.